thraidh/ideas/md2docx.md

 The heavy lifting for DOCX will be done by https://github.com/plutext/docx4j.

-The DOCX output will allow to use a template DOCX input file, so that the output looks like the template, but with the context of the input markdown file.
+The DOCX output will allow to use a template DOCX input file, so that the output looks like the template, but with the contents of the input markdown file.